 Ms. Riley has also taught, Music Theory, Ear Training, Fundamentals of Music, Jazz Theory, Latin Music, Rock Ensemble, Saxophone, Flute, Clarinet, Jazz Improvisation, and has served as conductor of instrumental ensembles of several Drexel theatre productions.
 She has taught at the Goodwin Evening College, both on campus and in the Online Distance Learning Center, as well as in Drexel’s Online Degree Program.

-Madeleine (Lynn) has been on the faculty at Drexel University since 1999.
-She is the director of the Fusion Band and wrote the arrangements for and produced their 7 recordings, Tell Me Something Funky (2019), Tell Me Something Good (2018), Funk Out Front (2016), Black and Blue (2014), Comin’ Home Baby (2012), Don’t You Worry ‘Bout a Thing (2010) and Cold Duck Sauce, Best of Drexel Fusion Band (2008).
+As director of the Drexel Fusion Band, one of Drexel’s advanced performance ensembles, she has performed at Westphal College’s graduations, Drexel Alumni Days, Convocation, and the Berks Jazz Festival.
+She has written the arrangements for and produced 8 Drexel Fusion Band albums: All the Places In Between (2022), Tell Me Something Funky (2019), Tell Me Something Good (2018), Funk Out Front (2016), Black and Blue (2014), Comin’ Home Baby (2012), Don’t You Worry ‘Bout a Thing, (2010), Cold Duck Sauce, Best of Drexel Fusion Band (2008).

 From 2000-2010, Ms. Riley was the Director of the AMLA (Latin American Musician’s Association) Roots of Latin Jazz program, giving presentations to schools throughout the Philadelphia area.
 She has done master classes nationally and internationally, as well as adjudicated at Jazz Festivals.